Topic

 Access to higher education for refugees

-Perspectives – Studies, launched by the VSS in 2016, seeks to make it easier for refugees to access higher education.
+Perspectives – Studies, launched by the Swiss Student Union in 2016, seeks to make it easier for refugees to access higher education.
 As part of this programme, we advise refugees, support local projects, brief professionals and lobby policymakers.

 The core element of this project is www.perspektiven-studium.ch, an information platform designed specifically for refugees who are interested in enrolling at a university and for professionals who work with the refugee and asylum-seeker community.
 Perspectives – Studies is working with over 17 local projects launched since 2016.
 Based in the universities themselves, these projects provide refugees with a range of measures, including help with preparing for university admission and other key support services.
 You can find more information and contact details here: Overview of university projects.